Manal-Almodala/Quiltmatician/README.md

 # Quiltmatician
-Quiltmatician is a fabric-cutting utility for quilters minimize fabric needed for cutting primitive shapes.
+Quiltmatician is a fabric-cutting utility for quilters to minimize fabric used for cutting primitive shapes.